Glovo/gradle-versioning-plugin/README.md

 ```
 ./gradlew publish
 ```
-The above command will push the new version to the S3 bucket provided you have the necessary credentials.
+The above command will push the new version to the Artifactory provided you have the necessary credentials.
 This should only be done from the CI.